aws/aws-cdk-go/awscdkscheduleralpha/README.md

 <!--END STABILITY BANNER-->

 [Amazon EventBridge Scheduler](https://aws.amazon.com/blogs/compute/introducing-amazon-eventbridge-scheduler/) is a feature from Amazon EventBridge that allows you to create, run, and manage scheduled tasks at scale.
-With EventBridge Scheduler, you can schedule one-time or recurrently tens of millions of tasks across many AWS services without provisioning or managing underlying infrastructure.
+With EventBridge Scheduler, you can schedule millions of one-time or recurring tasks across various AWS services without provisioning or managing underlying infrastructure.

 1. **Schedule**: A schedule is the main resource you create, configure, and manage using Amazon EventBridge Scheduler.
 Every schedule has a schedule expression that determines when, and with what frequency, the schedule runs.
 EventBridge Scheduler supports three types of schedules: rate, cron, and one-time schedules.
 When you create a schedule, you configure a target for the schedule to invoke.
 2. **Target**: A target is an API operation that EventBridge Scheduler calls on your behalf every time your schedule runs.
 EventBridge Scheduler